Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 We call a checker *builtin*, if it has an entry in Checkers.td_.
 A checker is a *plugin checker*, if it was loaded from a plugin runtime.

-There is a third category of checkers in this regard, that do not have an entry in the TableGen file, but neither is a plugin checker, for example in ``(clang repository)/unittests/StaticAnalyzer/RegisterCustomCheckersTest.cpp``.
+There is a third category of checkers in this regard, that do not have an entry in the TableGen file, but neither is a plugin checker, for example in RegisterCustomCheckersTest.cpp_.
 These go through the same process are builtin checkers, but without the code being generated for them.

 Similarly, *builtin packages* have an entry in Checkers.td_, and *plugin packages* are loaded from a plugin runtime.